SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 layout: redirect
 ---

-Cloud Fieldbus is a Cumulocity IoT application with the ability to collect data from fieldbus devices and remotely manage them.
+With Cumulocity IoT Cloud Fieldbus you can collect data from fieldbus devices and remotely manage them.
 This section describes how to

 * [Connect](#connect) fieldbus devices.
 * [Manage](#manage) the connected fieldbus devices.
 * [Configure](#configure) the remote management capabilities of particular types of devices and [import and export](#import) them.

-It is supported out of the box by the following terminals:
+Cloud Fieldbus is supported out of the box by the following terminals:

 * [Pssystec Smartbox-Modbus](https://devicepartnerportal.softwareag.com/web/#/devices/10043) for Modbus/RTU
 * [Pssystec SmartBox DP](https://devicepartnerportal.softwareag.com/web/#/devices/10041) for Profibus
-* [Netcomm Wireless NTC-6200](https://devicepartnerportal.softwareag.com/web/#/devices/10034) for Modbus/TCP and Modbus/RTU
+* [NetComm Wireless NTC-6200](https://devicepartnerportal.softwareag.com/web/#/devices/10034) for Modbus/TCP and Modbus/RTU

-> If you want to support Cloud Fieldbus with your terminal, please contact info@cumulocity.com for more information.
+> **Info:** If you want to support Cloud Fieldbus with your terminal, please contact info@cumulocity.com for more information.

-### <a name="connect"></a>Connecting Fieldbus devices
+### <a name="connect"></a>Connecting fieldbus devices

 For the following instructions, we assume you have a Cloud Fieldbus terminal available and it is registered as a device in your Cumulocity IoT tenant.
 To register a terminal with Cumulocity IoT, follow the instructions provided with the terminal.